LukeGrahamLandry/franca/docs/annotations.md

 that will do the side effects at comptime instead of runtime.
 The compiler does not enforce sanity.

+This is slightly different from putting `@run` on each callsite of the function.
+`@run` will always evaluate the arguments at comptime (even if they do syscalls, etc.) and error if the argument expressions access runtime variables.
+#fold allows the function to be called as a normal at runtime
+if any arguments access runtime variables.

 ### where

 Allows the functions to have arguments with type annotations prefixed by a `~`,